YeonwooSung/ai_book/DistributedTraining/README.md

 # Distributed Training

+Currently, one of the significant challenges of deep learning is it is a very time-consuming process.
+Designing a deep learning model requires design space exploration of a large number of hyper-parameters and processing big data.
+Thus, accelerating the training process is critical for our research and development.
+Distributed deep learning is one of the essential technologies in reducing training time.

+## AllReduce

+AllReduce is a communication pattern that is used in distributed training.
+It is a collective communication operation that aggregates gradients or other parameters from all workers, and then broadcasts the result to all workers.
+AllReduce is a key component of distributed training, and it is used in many distributed training frameworks such as PyTorch, Tensorflow, and Horovod.

 ## Data parallelism

 Data parallelism is when you use the same model for every thread, but feed it with different parts of the data.
 Basically, when you train your model with data parallelism with multiple workers, what you do is you copy the same models to all workers, and split the training data into N subsets, where N is the number of the workers.
 Then, you will assign each subset of training dataset to corresponding worker.
 The forward propagation method works same with single machine training, however, when you run the back propagation for data parallelism, you should make all workers to share the loss values that they calculated with all other workers, so that all models could learn from entire dataset.